Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

-From our synthetic data set, we found initialization of $\{ \gamma, \phi \}$ is important for good recovery of the model parameters.
+\paragraph{Initialization} From our synthetic data set, we found initialization of $\{ \gamma, \phi \}$ is important for good recovery of the model parameters.
 We initialized by first forming a new matrix $\tilde{Y} = [y_{ik}/N_k]_{ik}.$ That is $\tilde{Y}$ is a normalized version of the ARD.
-Communities for the sampled nodes were initialized using soft clustering on the top $d$ left singular values, while the subpopulation communities were clustered using the top $d$ right singular values.
+Communities for the sampled nodes were initialized using soft clustering on the top {$K$} left singular values { of $\tilde{Y}$}, while the subpopulation communities were clustered using the top {$K$} right singular values. {We use this initialization scheme for all comparison methods considered in the simulation studies and real data example below.}